aabhaasvineetmallik/sorting_scripts/README.md

 - Creating hard-link or symbolic links without command line

-Link to Shell Extension is fantastic utility to create all type of links or junctions.
+Link to Shell Extension is fantastic utility to create all types of links or junctions.
 Please see the information at the link below.

 https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html

 # Feedback

-* Please feel free to raise a issue on github if you are find a bug or suggest a feature.
+* Please feel free to raise an issue on github if you may find a bug or want to suggest a feature.

 * If you come across any free opensource tool which surpasses what is being achieved here then please let us know.